Kate Obenshain Keeler

 As chairman of the Virginia GOP from 2003 to 2006, Kate garnered national attention when she led the charge against tax increases and the expanding role of government at the state and national levels.
 During her tenure, she earned the designation from the The Atlanta Journal-Constitution as one of the rising stars in the GOP.

 Along with Ann Coulter, Laura Schlessinger, Phyllis Schlafly and Jeane Kirkpatrick, Kate’s work is featured in the book, Great American Conservative Women.
 Of this book, Rush Limbaugh, said, “It’s past due that someone put together a collection of ideas and philosophies from conservative women in print.”
-She has been featured in three of the Clare Boothe Luce Policy Institute’s annual calendars.
+She has been featured in several of this organization’s annual calendars.

 Encouraging young people to become philosophically knowledgeable and active in public policy issues is a driving passion for Kate.
 In 2003, she founded and is chairman of a public policy leadership training program for women in Virginia.
 She served as vice president of Young America’s Foundation from 2008 to 2012.